 For me in particular, this marked the beginning of my admiration for Israel.
-With the recent rise in Islamist violence, that admiration has also grown (tempered a bit by reports of excesses against civilians).
+With the rise in Islamist violence since Sep 2001, that admiration has also grown (tempered a bit by reports of excesses against civilians).

 Two books were the rage during my MBA days, both by the same duo of authors.
 The first was "Positioning - The Battle For Your Mind".
 This was a revolutionary book that introduced a number of new ideas, for instance, that the battle by competitors is not fought "out there" in the marketplace, but inside the prospective customer's head, and that placing second in a contest is as good as losing.